OmaJuliet/Liberty-Tours/README.md

 ### Other dependencies
 - Run `npm install react-router-dom@6` to install the router library
-- Run `npm install react-paystack --save` to install the paystack library
+- Run `npm i react-paystack` to install the Paystack library
-- Run `npm install @supabase/supabase-js` to install the SupabaseJS library
+- Run `npm install firebase` to install the Firebase library
-- RUn `npm install @supabase/auth-ui-react @supabase/auth-ui-shared` to install the Supabase Auth UI library

 ### Running and Testing the application